m-j-andr/PIC-1-Demo/docs/0-docs.md

 \\$!<br>
 $\mathbb{Z}$

-A byte can be thought of as a value between 0 and 255.
+A *byte* can be understood as a value between 0 and 255.

 1. If `1.txt` is encoded with
    [UTF-8](https://en.wikipedia.org/wiki/UTF-8){:target="_blank"},